 It is good to be aware of the running costs and maintenance costs associated with keeping your pool heated and clean.
 With various options available you can find solutions that work for you whether it be robotic pool cleaners or scheduled pool cleans by a professional.

-Some pool builders offer to landscape as a service, in most cases, you will need to source your own landscaper.
+Some pool builders offer landscape as a service, in most cases, you will need to source your own landscaper.
 There are so many options and designs available to turn your backyard into an oasis where you can enjoy life by the pool.

 Look for outdoor furniture that compliments the landscape and colours of your backyard.
 By choosing the right furniture you can create an extension of your home, another space to entertain and relax in.
-Prices vary for outdoor furniture but because it is outdoor always choose options that are durable to withstand changing weather conditions.
+Prices vary for outdoor furniture but because it is outdoor, always choose options that are durable to withstand changing weather conditions.

 Don’t forget pool toys!
 With so many retailers now selling pool toys, you can pick up affordable toys for all ages, keeping your family entertained for hours.

 The addition of heating to your swimming pool can extend your swimming season.
-Price factors to take into consideration are your location and size of the pool.
-If you have the roof space, and the sunshine, then Solar Heating is the most cost-effective form of heating.
+Price factors to take into consideration are your location and the size of the pool.
+If you have roof space, and sunshine, then Solar Heating is the most cost-effective form of heating.
 For those looking for an alternate, the new models of electric heaters are quite efficient.

-The cost of running swimming pool heating equipment, whether it be solar, electric or gas, has come down a great deal over the last few years as the technology has improved.
+The cost of running swimming pool heating equipment, whether it be solar, electric, or gas, has come down a great deal over the last few years as the technology has improved.
 Below is a table of very broad running costs for different heating equipment for an average 8m x 4m swimming pool based on the average cost of electricity and gas.